lee-dohm/code-smells/FIT2101/agile-limitations/README.md

 ### Senior management might impose unagile conditions

 #### Frequent writing reports
-One of the teamicide issues: bureaucracy.
+One of the teamicide issues: bureaucracy. (no longer light-weight)

 #### Frequent personnel changes
 Need to consistently form new cohesive teams focused on a common goal or purpose..